criteo/biggraphite/tools/graphiteindex/README.md

 ## General ideas

 ## TODO

+More specific suggestions and TODOs can be found by grepping the source code for `XXX|FIXME|TODO` :-)

-We may want/need to add rowKey token value to the Lucene index.
+- We may want/need to add rowKey token value to the Lucene index.

 ### Index management (Memtable + SSTables)